Operation Jumelles

 Operation Jumelles (Operation Binoculars) was a military operation which was part of the Algerian War in Kabylia, Algeria.
 It lasted from 22 July 1959 to March 1960.
 It was fought between the FLN and the French Army.

 Overview

+The Operation Jumelles or Operation Binoculars is the largest military operation ever mounted in Algeria, more than 60,000 soldiers are engaged, it is led by General Maurice Challe.
+The fighting takes place in the Soummam Valley, Akfadou and Djudjura, in kabylia wilaya (III).